NLeSC-slides/2023-06-19-ds-cr/documentation/00_title.md

 ---

----

 <!-- .slide: data-state="standard" data-background="./files/whitebg.png"  -->

 ## Examples of documentation

 + Think of projects with good documentation.
-      What do you like about them?
+      _What do you like about them?_
 + Think of projects with less good documentation.
-      What don't you like about them?
-Are you missing anything?
+      _What don't you like about them?
+Are you missing anything?_

 <quotation>NB: You can choose a mature library with lots of users, but try to also think of less mature projects you had to collaborate on, or papers you had to reproduce.</quotation>